Frequently Asked Questions

 SO I DON’T HAVE TO PAY FOR WHOLE SLABS?

 No, with RE Marble & Granite, you buy only the stone we actually install for you.
+Note: There is a minimum slab charge to order material if your project is less than 30sf.

 HOW MANY SLABS WILL I NEED?